benwzj/react-demo-ts/README.md

 For example, you want to store states for your new functionality in this App, you can add a new `data.type`.
 And add cor-responsed resource in `db.json`.

 ### Files for JSONServer:
 - `db.json` is the database file for JSONServer.
 It is plain text file.
+It's format is same with `db-sample.json`.
 - `api.http` is the JSONServer test file. it is support by a VSCode plugin.

 ## Using Unsplash photo API